danielhrisca/asammdf/README.md

 * for version 4

     * handling of bus logging measurements
-    * handling of unfinnished measurements (mdf 4)
+    * handling of unfinished measurements (mdf 4)
     * xml schema for TXBLOCK and MDBLOCK
     * full support for remaining mdf 4 channel arrays types
     * partial conversions
     * event blocks
     * channels with default X axis
-    * chanenls with reference to attachment
+    * channels with reference to attachment

 Usage
 =====